 He said having around 40 employees in that stretch of downtown will help create a buzz that will lead to more traffic around the restaurants and stores, drawing in local residents.
 That’s the first step to eventually attract more visitors to the area.

-The new operators of the Dutch Village Mall plan to get to work right away on refurbishing the property, which Broersma said is a positive step for the nearby Delft Square project.
-Teri and Matt Treat joined Jeff and Debra McClure taking over that burned-out building earlier this year.
+The new operators of the Dutch Village Mall plan to get to work right away on the refurbishing the property, which Broersma said is a positive step for the nearby Delft Square project.
+Teri and Matt Treat joined Jeff and Debra McClure took over that burned-out building earlier this year.
 The plan is to redevelop that historic building into a 25-room inn with about 10,000 square feet of retail space.

-The Delft project at 444 Front St. is in the design phase, with the owners hoping to get started on construction next spring and have the building ready in early 2015.
+The Delft project at 444 Front St. is currently in the design phase, with the owners hoping to get started on construction next spring and have the building ready in early 2015.